 8. People do speak in sentence fragments.
 Speech is normally immediate, spontaneous, and sloppy.
 Some authors adopt a writing style that imitates speech.
 I think that kind of writing belongs in dialog but not in prose.
 That’s merely my opinion.

 5. Whenever I read a modern novel (1900s to present) I am almost sure to encounter the words indefatigable, ineluctable, and inexorable or their adverbial forms.
 Therefore I have excluded them from my lexicon.
-There are a few other “literary” words such as those that I avoid just as carefully, although I usually don’t think of them until the moment comes to decide whether to use them.
+There are a few other “literary” words such as those that I avoid just as carefully, although I usually don’t think of them until the moment comes to decide whether to use one of them.
 I also avoid a word when it is not only commonly overused but used without regard for its literal meaning.
-Two examples are amazing and incredible.
+Two examples are amazing and incredible, which we hear in every episode of every show on HGTV.

 3. I ignore the advice, found in many guides for writers, to omit all adverbs.
 Yes, they are imprecise and therefore have no place in laws, policies, and regulations.
 Even though I strive to use the right word, there are some times when the right verb is enhanced by an adverb.
 Used well, adverbs enhance action as spices enhance food.
 They can intensify the tone of a verb, contribute an emotional element, or exaggerate something absurd.